javaperf-consulting/indepth/README.md

 ### FEATURES

-Java maven project remediation : issues are corrected automatically and consistently.
+Java maven project remediation : issues are fixed automatically and systematically based on the specified rule.

 Syntactic preservation : The original syntax of the source code is preserved.

+Customization : You can choose the package you want to run a scan on or the rule to apply.

+Security: You must register and log in to use Indepth and you can only see what you have done or what other people in your company have done.

+Reporting: You can view the results of each execution at any time regardless of the execution mode (dry run or not).
+You view the changes in the form of diff.

+To find out the details of the defects that Indepth fixes please visit the [project website](http://indepth.fr/documentation.html)

 ### INSTALLING & RUNNING